continuedev/continue/docs/docs/walkthroughs/quick-actions.md

     "quickActions": [
       {
         "title": "Unit test",
-        "prompt": "Write a unit test for this code",
+        "prompt": "Write a unit test for this code.
+Do not change anything about the code itself.", }
-      }
     ]
   }
 ```

-#### 2. Explain the code in more detail
+#### 2. Send code to chat panel to learn more about it

 The default "Explain" aims to provide a brief overview of the code.
 This quick action sends the prompt and the code to the chat to provides a more detailed explanation.